Feeding Britain in the Second World War: Plough-up

 The Ministry of Agriculture's first priority was to bring more land into cultivation by converting grazing and unused land to crop land.
-Stimulated by the government's subsidy of two pounds sterling for every acre ploughed, British farmers converted two million acres (800,000 ha) in 1939-1940; two million more in 1940-1941; 1.5 million (600,000 ha) in 1941-1942; and, with imports severely restricted by German submarine attacks on shipping, 1,376,000 acres (550,000 ha) in 1942-1943.
+Stimulated by the government's subsidy of two pounds sterling for every acre ploughed, British farmers converted 2 e6acre in 1939–1940; 2 million more in 1940–1941; 1.5 e6acre in 1941–1942; and, with imports severely restricted by German submarine attacks on shipping, 1,376,000 acre in 1942–1943.
 1943 saw a hot summer and an excellent harvest.

-The impact of the plough-up was two fold.
+The impact of the plough-up was twofold.
 First, the plough-up enabled a greater acreage to be cultivated with the priority crops of agricultural policy: potatoes, wheat, barley, and oats.
 Potatoes were important because they were more productive per acre than almost any other crop.
 Wheat was important for bread, deemed essential for the morale of the population.
 Bread and potatoes were the staples of the British diet in the Second World War.
 Increases in production between 1939 and 1945 were 74.3 percent for potatoes and 90.8 percent for wheat.
 The Ministry of Food prioritized potato production above all other crops.

 Secondly, prior to the war large quantities of fodder for livestock was imported.
 The plough-up reduced the acreage of pasture land, livestock numbers, and the demand for imported fodder, thereby freeing up shipping space for food imports.
 One acre of wheat "saved as much shipping space as seven acres of the best grass in England."
 The conversion of pasture to cultivated land reduced meat production.
-In 1943-1944, beef and veal production compared to 1939 had decreased by one-sixth; mutton and lamb by one-fifth; eggs by one-half; and pork by two-thirds.
+In 1943–1944, beef and veal production compared to 1939 had decreased by one-sixth; mutton and lamb by one-fifth; eggs by one-half; and pork by two-thirds.
 Milk production remained stable.
 The plough-up also resulted in better care for the quality of remaining pastures which prevented an even greater decline in production of meat and milk, albeit a shortage of quality feed as a result of reduced imports reduced the yield of milk per head of milk cow.